crawlkit/crawlkit-sample/README.md

 This sample runs against Alistair's sample site and prints the found accessibility defects to the console.

+Please note: this sample only runs against a single webpage.
+[CrawlKit](https://github.com/crawlkit/crawlkit) is actually tailored to crawl a whole network of pages and run against all of them.
+As such, the returned result for a single webpage is seemingly a bit complex.
+To run against multiple webpages, have a look at the examples in the CrawlKit main repository.

 ## How to
 * Clone this repository
 * Run `npm install`